dogrdon/dogrdon.github.io/_posts/2014-03-30-database-novel.md

 <img class="blog-post" src="http://cdn.thedailybeast.com/content/dailybeast/articles/2014/02/05/the-parisian-belle-epoque-time-capsule/jcr:content/image.crop.800.500.jpg/1393204098245.cached.jpg" alt="picture of cluttered parisian apartment that has not been inhabited or touched since 1942, looks dusty and the furniture is rather baroque."/>
 <div class="figcaption"> Image via Getty via The Telegraph</div></div>

-The question creeps up to me, then: is it possible to write a novel first as if filling out a spreadsheet or set of form fields?
+The question creeps up to me, then: is it possible to write a novel first as if filling out a spreadsheet or set of form fields that feed into a database?
 To conceive of the objects necessary for a plot, assign them numbers, hierarchies, and a taxonomic spot in line from which to create a presentation from and <em> then </em> write the book?
+Or better (or worse, perhaps) have an algorithm write the book?

 I am imagining that one might 'query' for the plot, or the interaction between characters, or some plot arc: